Unit 2.1: Demand

 Watch the following short video which introduces the concept of individual and market demand.

-Demand - the quantity of goods and services that consumers are willing and able to purchase at a given time, at a given price, ceteris paribus.
+Demand - the quantity of goods and services that consumers are willing and able to purchase at a given time, ceteris paribus.

 Ceteris paribus - means that all other variables remain the same.